olimsaidov/research/evolution-analysis/2-business-problems-and-solutions/scalability-and-performance-solutions.md

 ## Introduction

-The Jarima platform's journey from processing 33,383 violations in 2019 to 437,668 violations in 2023 required comprehensive scalability solutions that maintained sub-second response times while accommodating 1,211% growth in user participation.
+The E-Jarima platform's journey from processing 33,383 violations in 2019 to 437,668 violations in 2023 required comprehensive scalability solutions that maintained sub-second response times while accommodating 1,211% growth in user participation.
 The performance solutions developed during this evolution demonstrate how systematic architecture design, database optimization, and infrastructure scaling can achieve operational excellence while serving hundreds of thousands of users across national infrastructure.

 These scalability achievements provide valuable insights for other large-scale civic technology initiatives while demonstrating that government digital services can achieve both technical excellence and citizen satisfaction through thoughtful engineering approaches.